LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Methodology

+We adopt a composite loss to supervise the model training.
+The primary objective is a cross-entropy loss for binary change detection, defined as:

-{\textbf{Loss Function}}.
-We use the cross-entropy loss as the primary optimization objective for change detection, denoted by $L_{change}$.
-Additionally, a contrastive loss $L_{contrast}$ is used to put unchanged features in map-image pairs together while pulling changed features away.
-The overall function is as follows:
+where $\mathbf{GT}$ denotes the ground-truth binary change map.
+To further encourage the model to learn discriminative features, a contrastive loss $L_{CL}$ is used to push unchanged features in map-image pairs together while pulling changed features apart.
+First, the multi-scale image embeddings $\{\mathbf{G}_{v}^{s}\}_{s=1}^{S}$ are linearly fused via an MLP to obtain a compact feature representation $\mathbf{G}_{CL}$, which is then contrastive with the $S$-th scale object-aware map embedding $\mathbf{G}_{m}^{S}$ as follows: